-Each person will have access to a copy of "Your Rights under the Fair Credit Reporting Act" at http://www.verifiedcredentials.com.
-The investigation will be conducted prior to or within six (6) weeks of matriculation.
+Each person will have access to a copy of "Your Rights under the Fair Credit Reporting Act."
+The investigation will be conducted through CastleBranch, Inc.

 Annual Letter of Attestation.
 Annually, students will be required to submit to their Program Director a signed statement attesting that there have been no changes to their background investigation record,..
 In most programs, this will be combined with the program handbook signature page.
 These attestations forms will be retained by the Program Director based on accreditation standards for student documentation.

 Outcome of the Background Investigation.
 (Note: The outside vendor conducting the background investigation is not responsible for eligibility decisions.)

 If the background investigation results indicate adverse information: